devops-champ/observability-project/README.md

 ## Honeycomb

+Honeycomb.io is a cloud-native observability platform designed to debug and understand distributed systems

 Under the hoods, Honeycomb uses OpenTelemetry (OTel) observability framework that generats, collects, and exports trace data.
 The following figure explains the simple architecture of Honeycomb.

 ![honeycomb.io](images/honeycomb.png)